 Use of Government of Canada Symbols Abroad

-The Intellectual Property Trade Policy Division at the Department of Foreign Affairs, Trade and Development, in consultation with various federal departments, is also responsible for use of Government of Canada symbols abroad.
+The Intellectual Property Trade Policy Division at Global Affairs Canada, in consultation with various federal departments, is also responsible for use of Government of Canada symbols abroad.

 - Canadian Intellectual Property Office